mitre/caldera/README.md

 Similar to mission #1, start a 54ndc47 agent and confirm it "beacons" back to CALDERA.

 Once confirmed, move to a browser at 127.0.0.1 and click into Chain mode.
-Click into the "facts" section and examine the available []fact sources](https://github.com/mitre/caldera/wiki/What-is-a-fact%3F).
+Click into the "facts" section and examine the available [fact sources](https://github.com/mitre/caldera/wiki/What-is-a-fact%3F).
 Note that the _extensions_ fact source contains the file extensions that you will be hunting for.

 Click into the "operations" section and start a new operation.
 Choose the "file hunter" adversary